gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 #### Define the injection profile

 The final component of a Gatling simulation is the injection profile.
+In your simulation you must call the `setUp` function exactly once to configure the injection profile.
+If you have several scenarios, each needs its own injection profile.

-The injection profile is contained in the `setUp` block.
-The following example adds 2 users per second for 60 seconds.
+The following example adds 2 users per second for 60 seconds and each user executes the scenario we defined in [Write the Scenario]({{< ref="#write-the-scenario" >}}).
 See the [Documentation]({{< ref "/reference/script/core/injection" >}}) for all of the injection profile options.

 {{< include-code "ScriptingIntro4Sample#define-the-injection-profile" js >}}

 Congrats!
 You have written your first Gatling simulation.
-The next step is to learn how to run the simulation locally and on Gatling Enterprise Cloud.
+The next step is to learn how to run the simulation locally.

 ## Test execution